 - If you’re alone with a child or baby who is unresponsive and not breathing (or only gasping), call 911 after you’ve done 2 minutes of cardiopulmonary resuscitation (CPR).

-- If someone else is present, shout for the person to call 911 and then have him locate an AED (a defibrillator) right away while you begin CPR.
+- If someone else is present, shout for the person to call 911 and then have them locate an AED (a defibrillator) right away while you begin CPR.

 - If a child or baby is unconscious but you see regular breathing, call 911 and wait for help.
 A breathing child or baby does not need CPR, but one that is not breathing or gasping does.